freealise/freealise/geometrize/readme.md

-polygons (<- triangles) of varying number of points and opacity or polylines with stroke-dasharray
+polygons (<- triangles) of varying number of points and opacity, or polylines with stroke-dasharray for dithering
 morph by closest shape and color ?